The Rangitiki

 April 2nd 1975 was a memorable day for all sailors and philatelists.
 A set of six beautiful postage stamps depicting 'Historic New Zealand Sailing Ships' was issued in New Zealand.
 One of the ships was 'The Rangitiki'.
 The stamps were designed by Mr R M Conly of Christchurch and printed by Harrisons & Sons Ltd in England.
 Maurice Conly called on the Wellington Harbour Board Maritime Museum for much of the research and information he needed.

-Perhaps the finest photo of the Rangitiki under sail is of the painting by Stanley Pellet which resided in the London Office of The New Zealand Shipping Company ... wow!
+Perhaps the finest depiction of the Rangitiki under sail was of the painting by Stanley Pellet which resided in the London Office of The New Zealand Shipping Company ... wow!

-John Cossar has a great website devoted to fine clipper ships.
+John Cossar had a great website devoted to fine clipper ships (sadly now defunct).
 John's great Great grandfather was Captain T C Tilly who skippered many ships including the Invercragill and two of the Southern Cross sailing ships.

 Books -